 Within the area encompassed by the Southeast Region, EFH has been identified for hundreds of marine species covered by fishery management plans, under the auspices of the three fishery management councils, and for highly migratory species.
 Federal action agencies that fund, permit, or carry out activities in the Southeast Region that may adversely affect EFH are required to consult with the Habitat Conservation Division regarding the potential impacts of their actions on EFH and are required to respond to NMFS recommendations for protecting and conserving EFH.
 Additionally, NMFS may also include measures to minimize the adverse effects of certain fishing gear and fishing activities on EFH.

 The water bodies and wetlands in the project area provide essential nursery and foraging habitats supportive of a variety of aquatic fauna, including economically important estuarine and saltwater species.
-Historically, shrimp generate the largest share of this income followed by oysters (Crassostrea virginica), menhaden (Brevoortia patronus), blue crab (Callinectes sapidus), and striped mullet (Mugil cephalus) (LCW Task Force 1998).
+Historically, shrimp generate the largest share of this income followed by oysters (Crassostrea virginica), menhaden (Brevoortia patronus), blue crab (Callinectes sapidus), and striped mullet (Mugil cephalus) (Louisiana Coastal Wetlands Conservation and Restoration

+Task Force and the Wetlands Conservation and Restoration Authority [LCW Task Force] 1998).
 The menhaden purse-seine fishery handles the largest volume of the catch, and shrimp and menhaden boats can be observed fishing on the Gulf side of Elmer's Island.
 In addition, there are important recreational fisheries for the species listed above and estuarine-marine spotted seatrout (Cynoscion nebulosus), sand seatrout (Cynoscion arenarius), black drum (Pogonias cromis), pompano (Trachinotus carolinus), and southern flounder (Paralichthys lethostigma).
 LDWF collects information on the fish resources near Elmer's Island through various sampling gears and creel surveys.
 Table 4-2 shows the common species captured on the beach side of Elmer's Island.